 Add enough hot water to your slow cooker to reach about halfway up the sides of mason jars, then turn your Crock-Pot on high.
 Don’t get any water inside the jars — water will cause your melted chocolate to seize and thicken.

 Leave your slow cooker uncovered, then after about 30 minutes, stir the chocolate.
 Once the chocolate is melted, reduce your cooker’s heat to low.
-Dip cookies in the chocolate, or use it to drizzle over treats.
+Dip cookies in the chocolate or use it to drizzle over treats.

 The top cookie sheet will protect your cookies from the most intense heat that rises to the top of the oven.
+For best results, use a reusable silicone baking mat for evenly golden cookies every time.

 10. Freeze cookie dough before baking for perfectly soft, thick cookies.